 - Wings

 I personally love using dark meat for several reasons.
-For one, it’s super authentic, plus dark meat tends to bold up well to grilling because it’s much harder to overcook on the grill.
+For one, it’s super authentic, plus dark meat tends to bold up well to roasting because it’s much harder to overcook.
 Also, dark meat can stand up better to bold flavors and acidic marinades.
-Chicken breast tends to be overcook quickly on the grill, if you aren’t super careful.
+Chicken breast tends to be overcook quickly, if you aren’t super careful.

 What Can I Serve With Pollo Asado?

 In Puerto Rico, pollo asado (and most other proteins) are served with rice beans, plantains, and some avocado or simple green salad.
-Here are some of my favorite Puerto Rican recipes to serve with your citrus marinated grilled chicken.
+Here are some of my favorite Puerto Rican recipes to serve with your Puerto Rican roast chicken.

 - Arroz Con Gandules (Puerto Rican Rice with Pigeon Peas)